vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 This is the microservice philosophy : Service can failed but quickly.

-For most scenarii, if the request failed it's better to send a default response than an error message.
+For most scenarios, if the request failed it's better to send a default response than an error message.
 This is the role of the compensation (fallBack) method.

 Try a request failure by removing the backend service with ```docker service rm customersservice10``` and by requesting again the facade service.
 Due to the default 1500ms timeout, errors will occur quickly.
 You can see it in hystrix dashboard.